sjoerdvisscher/blog/2014/2014-09-03 real world one-liner examples.md

 ```

 `coseries` was the most interesting of all the generic functions I found on
 Hackage.
-It's type is:
+Its type is:

 ```haskell
 coseries :: Series m b -> Series m (a -> b)
 ```

-So to generate coseries we need a newtype wrapper:
+To implement coseries generically we'll wrap that type in a newtype wrapper:

 ```haskell
 newtype CoSeries m a = CoSeries { runCoSeries :: forall r.
 Series m r -> Series m (a -> r) }
 ```

 Is `Coseries m` `Applicative`?
-No, it can't be because it is contravariant!
+No, it can't be because it is
+actually contravariant:

 ```haskell
 instance Contravariant (CoSeries m) where contramap f (CoSeries g) = CoSeries $ fmap (. f) . g
 ```

-This was a use case I hadn't thought of yet.
-So let's see if we can find a
-function that we can add to `one-liner`.
+I hadn't thought of contravariant functors yet, they are not (yet) used much
+in Haskell.
+No function in `one-liner` could deal with them.

-Purely by accident just a few weeks earlier Edward Kmett figured out a way
+Coincidently just a few weeks earlier Edward Kmett figured out a way
-to do [`Applicative` contravariantly][11], using Day convolution!
-And
+to do [`Applicative` contravariantly][11], using a thing called Day convolution.
-`CoSeries m` turns out to be an instance:
+`CoSeries m` turns out to be an instance, with the implementation of `divide`
+largly following the implementation of [the Smallcheck function `alts2`][12].

 ```haskell
 instance MonadLogic m => Divisible (CoSeries m) where